-O. Autism - Provided for individuals younger than age 21, benefits include coverage for the diagnosis of autism spectrum disorders and for the treatment of autism spectrum disorders.
-This benefit will be treated the same as any other illness and is subject to the regular medical co-pay, deductible and coinsurance provisions of the plan.

-Upon request to the provider from the payor, a provider treating the member for autism spectrum disorders shall furnish medical records, clinical notes, or other necessary data that substantiate that initial or continued medical treatment is medically necessary and is resulting in improved clinical status.
+- O. Autism Provided for individuals younger than age 21, benefits include coverage for the diagnosis of autism spectrum disorders and for the treatment of autism spectrum disorders.
+This benefit will be treated the same as any other illness and is subject to the regular medical co-pay, deductible and coinsurance provisions of the plan. - Upon request to the doctor from the payor, a doctor treating the participant for autism spectrum disorders shall furnish medical records, clinical notes, or other necessary data that substantiate that initial or continued medical treatment is medically necessary and is resulting in improved clinical status.
 If treatment is anticipated to require continued services to achieve demonstrable progress, the payor may request a treatment plan consisting of diagnosis, proposed treatment by type, frequency, anticipated duration of treatment, and the anticipated outcomes stated as goals, and the frequency by which the treatment plan will be updated.
 Coverage for medically necessary early intervention services must be delivered by certified early intervention specialists.
-See Definitions for additional information.

-- P. Forced Providers Are hospital-based providers that the patient cannot choose.
-The charges of certain forced providers will be considered at the same benefit level as the hospital facility in which services are rendered if the provider services would fall under the Tier III level of benefits.
-The forced provider benefit applies only to the following inpatient or outpatient hospital facility charges: - Inpatient hospital professional fees for radiology, pathology or anesthesiology - Outpatient hospital professional fees for radiology, pathology or anesthesiology - Q. Non-emergent Services outside the United States The plan covers eligible charges incurred outside of the United States for services that are generally accepted as medically necessary within the United States.
+See Definitions for additional information. - P. Forced Providers Are hospital-based doctors that the patient cannot choose.
+If services received from a forced provider fall under the Tier III level of benefits, certain charges may be considered at the same benefit level as the hospital or facility in which services are rendered.
+The forced provider benefit applies only to the following inpatient or outpatient hospital facility charges: - Inpatient hospital professional fees for radiology, pathology or anesthesiology - Outpatient hospital professional fees for radiology, pathology or anesthesiology - Q. Non-emergent Services outside of the United States The plan covers eligible charges incurred outside of the United States for services that are generally accepted as medically necessary within the United States.
 All benefits are subject to the plan provisions and deductibles.
 The benefit for facility and professional charges is paid at the out-of-network level.
 Notification is not required for medically necessary services rendered outside of the United States; however, medically necessity must be established prior to reimbursement unless it is emergency treatment.
-Payment for the services will most likely be required from the employee at the time the services are rendered.
+Payment for the services will most likely be required from the participant at the time the services are rendered.

-Members must file a claim with the claim administrator for reimbursement.
+Participants must file the claim with HealthLink for reimbursement.
 When filing a claim, enclose the itemized bill with a description of the services translated to English and the total amount of billed charges, along with the name of the patient, date of service, diagnosis, procedure code and the provider's name, address and telephone number.